jofiel-nguyen/SnakeGameWeb/README.md

 Built with HTML, CSS, and JavaScript.

 ## License
-This project is licensed under the [License Name] - see the [LICENSE.md](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.